 - a) Compute and plot the Fourier transform and the inverse Fourier transform for the following functions: sine, cosine, square pulse, triangle, delta.
 Compute the (one-sided) power spectral density for all functions.
-This should give you an idea of what the Fourier transform does. - b) Cook up a mixture of sines and cosines, i.e. $h(t) = \sin \pi t + 3 \sin 3\pi t + 5 \cos 5\pi t$.
+This should give you a clear idea of the Fourier transform. - b) Cook up a mixture of sines and cosines, i.e. $h(t) = \sin \pi t + 3 \sin 3\pi t + 5 \cos 5\pi t$.
 Try the same with non-integer frequencies.
-Can you detect aliasing? - c) Analyze the sound of a guitar (the wav and the text files are on the course homepage).
-Can you detect harmonics? - d) Listen to Bach's Partita in the uncompressed mp3 format.
-Then listen to a 2.3 s exerpt that has been sampled at different rates: 882, 1378, 2756, 5512, 11025 and 44100.
+Demonstrate aliasing and verify that spectral power is conserved. - c) Analyze the sound of a guitar (the wav and the text files are on the course homepage). - d) Listen to Bach's Partita in the uncompressed mp3 format.
+Then listen to a 2.3 s except that has been sampled at different rates: 882, 1378, 2756, 5512, 11025 and 44100.
 Once you hear what the effect of undersampling is, quantify it by the Fourier transform.
-All data (in both mp3 and ascii) are available on the course webpage.
+All data (in both mp3 and ascii) are available on the course webpage. - e) Compute the autocorrelation function of the sound of boiling water.
+If you are so inclined, acquire your own data, otherwise you can use boiling.data from the course homepage.
+Hint: the autocorrelation function will likely drop rapidly and you should use the log scale to visualize it. - f) Using convolution, predict the shape of a spectral line out of a diffractionlimited spectrograph.
+Hint: show (or assume) that the response function is a gaussian.